docker/docs/engine/security/trust/trust_delegation.md

 ### Removing a local Delegation Private Key

 As part of rotating delegation keys, you may need to remove a local delegation key from the local Docker trust store.
-This is done with the Notary cli, using the `$ notary key remove` command.
+This is done with the Notary CLI, using the `$ notary key remove` command.

 1) We will need to get the Key ID from the local Docker Trust store